maxpohlman/maxpohlman.github.io/stainedglass.md

 title: Stained Glass
 ---
 <p align="center">
-    I've been an amateur stained glass hobbyist for a few years.
-Below are some of the pieces I'm most proud of.
+    <b>I've been an amateur stained glass hobbyist for a few years.
+Below are some of the pieces I'm most proud of.</b>
 </p>